Ziadkhaled8/Ziadkhaled8/README.md

 ## About Me 📝

 I'm currently working as a Backend Developer, specializing in the .NET framework.
-I love everything about coding and problem-solving.
+I love everything about debugging and problem-solving.
 My journey in the tech world has just begun, and I'm excited about the endless possibilities that lie ahead. 🚀

 In my free time, I enjoy everything about cinema and TV shows. 🎬🍿

 ## Skills 🛠️

-- **Languages**: C#, .NET Framework
+- **Languages**: C#, .NET Framework, Python, C++
 - **Concepts**: Backend Development, OOP, Microservices Architecture
 - **Tools**: GitHub, Azure, VsCode, MSPakage.